Tokyo Marathon 2027: The Complete Guide for International Runners

 2026 Women’s WinnerBrigid Kosgei (KEN)2:14:292026

-For Indian and South Asian Runners: Everything You Need to Plan This Trip
+For Indian and South Asian Runners: Visa, Travel and Budget

 Japan Visa for Indian Nationals

 Indian passport holders require a tourist visa to enter Japan — Japan is not visa-free for India.
-Apply through the Japan Consulate or Embassy in India (New Delhi, Mumbai, Chennai, Kolkata, Bengaluru, or Osaka consulate).
+Apply through the Japan Consulate or Embassy in India (New Delhi, Mumbai, Chennai, Kolkata, Bengaluru).
 For race travel, apply for a short-stay tourist visa (15 or 30 days).

 Charity entry donation (if chosen)₹57,000+ (¥100,000 minimum)

 Exchange rates fluctuate — budget conservatively.
-All yen amounts should be verified at current INR/JPY rates.
+All yen amounts should be verified at current INR/JPY rates before booking.

 Weather and What to Wear